LilithMary/RISCV-ISA-Sail-Model/README.md

 In large projects like Sail-RISCV, determining a correct order can be challenging.
 The module structure in this repository ensures each `sail` file is compiled only after its dependencies, maintaining a valid compilation sequence.

 ## Sail Project
-The `.sail_project` file in this repository provides a dependency structure based on [the Reading Guide](https://github.com/riscv/sail-riscv/blob/master/doc/ReadingGuide.md).
+This `.sail_project` file provides a dependency structure based on [the Reading Guide](https://github.com/riscv/sail-riscv/blob/master/doc/ReadingGuide.md) by organising `sail` files into modules and declaring module dependencies.

 Each module consists of a sequence of `sail` files treated as a logical unit.
 If a module requires definitions from another module, it declares a dependency using the `requires` statement.

-The following `sail` files are excluded due to conflicts:
+The following `sail` files are excluded:

 - **riscv_flen_D.sail** (double-precision floating-point extension)
   - **Reason:** Conflicts with `riscv_flen_F.sail` (single-precision floating-point extension)